- About Us

 The Shanghai University of Finance and Economics (上海财经大学), founded in 1917, is a multi-dimensional university with a core focus on applied economics and management and offering majors in law, philosophy, as well as humanities.
 SUFE, home to 24,000 students on two campuses, is administered by the Chinese Ministry of Education and has recently been selected as one of the "21st Century's Key Universities in China."
 It is the number one ranked finance and economics university in China.
 Alliance classes are based at SUFE’s International Cultural Exchange School (ICES).
 ICES is devoted to the education of foreign students and aims to train students with a background in international economics or management.

-This 15-credit program is designed for students interested in international business and economics, offering undergraduates the unparalleled opportunity to study Chinese language, international business, and economic development in Asia's new financial center.
+This 15-credit program is designed for students interested in international business and economics, offering the unparalleled opportunity to study Chinese language, international business, and economic development in Asia's new financial center.

-SHAN ECON360 China: Economic Giant (REQUIRED, 3 class hours/week, 3 credits)
+ECON360 China: Economic Giant (required, 3 class hours/week, 3 credits)